ng-Classic/ng-classic/aio/content/guide/styleguide.md

 TypeScript's `--strictPropertyInitialization` compiler option ensures that a class initializes its properties during construction.
 When enabled, this option causes the TypeScript compiler to report an error if the class does not set a value to any property that is not explicitly marked as optional.

-By design, Angular treats all `@Input` properties as optional.
+By design, Angular Classictreats all `@Input` properties as optional.
 When possible, you should satisfy `--strictPropertyInitialization` by providing a default value.

 <code-example header="app/heroes/hero/hero.component.ts" path="styleguide/src/05-18/app/heroes/hero/hero.component.ts" region="example"></code-example>